Stocks rise, U.S. yield falls; demand weighs on oil

 “While I see crude prices trading higher over the coming months, investors need to be mindful that the road to higher oil demand and prices will remain bumpy,” UBS oil analyst Giovanni Staunovo said.

-Reporting by Rodrigo Campos; additional reporting by Herbert Lash, Saqib Iqbal Ahmed and Leila Kearney in New York; editing by Mark Heinrich
+Reporting by Rodrigo Campos; additional reporting by Sinéad Carew, Herbert Lash, Saqib Iqbal Ahmed and Leila Kearney in New York; Editing by Mark Heinrich and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.